Skip to main content

 But, you need to head a bit further south, to the Hardangerfjord, to find the country’s handcrafted apple juice and cider production epicentre.

-Since 2011, the designations 'Hardanger cider' and 'Apple juice from Hardanger' have been geographically protected in the same way as ‘Champagne’.
+Since 2011, the designations 'Hardanger cider' and 'Apple juice from Hardanger' are PGIs (Protected Geographical Indication) in the same way as ‘Champagne’.

 Today, more than 50 fruit farmers are members of the Cider Guild of Hardanger.